yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 This is exactly how it has worked in the Animal Kingdom, for millions of years.
 In order to survive, mammals create hierarchies: the strongest males are on top, others do what they say.
 If they don't obey, violence helps.
-Scientists [think](https://www.ncbi.nlm.nih.gov/pubmed/26133375) that humans are also very hierarchical creatures&mdash;we feel discomfort if we don't know who the boss is, who to submit to.
+Scientists [think](https://www.ncbi.nlm.nih.gov/pubmed/26133375) that humans are also very hierarchical creatures---we feel discomfort if we don't know who the boss is, who to submit to.

 Thanks to this hierarchical instinct, just like lions, wolves, and monkeys,